paradigmxyz/mesc/SPECIFICATION.md

 - Overrides can be placed within a shell script or inlined to a shell command.
 For example, to quickly change the default endpoint used by cli tool `xyz`, could use the command `MESC_DEFAULT_ENDPOINT=goerli xyz`.
 Overrides can also be used with CI/CD environments or containers.
 - If URL's are given to `MESC_DEFAULT_ENDPOINT`, `MESC_NETWORK_DEFAULTS`, or `MESC_ENDPOINTS`, `Endpoint` entries will be created as needed in `RpcConfig.endpoints`.
 If a name is not provided, a random name should be assigned.
-- Setting an override variable to an empty value will disable use of that override.
+- Setting an override variable to an empty value will disable that override from being used.
 - Setting an override variable to an invalid value should result in an error upon loading the config.
 - Metadata overrides (`MESC_GLOBAL_METADATA` and `MESC_ENDPOINT_METADATA`) merge into the underlying config values instead of replacing them.
+- Using `MESC_MODE=DISABLED` is a simple way to completely disable MESC.

 #### Querying Data